10 Fun Things To Do In Frisco To Be The Coolest Parent - Karta.com

 8. Enjoy a Day at the Dr Pepper Ballpark

-Dr Pepper Ballpark is much more than just a place to watch baseball—it’s an entertainment venue with something for everyone.
-Kids can enjoy the interactive playground, and there are plenty of food options, from classic ballpark fare like hot dogs and popcorn to more gourmet offerings.
+Dr Pepper Ballpark serves much more than just a baseball venue; it really is an entertainment venue with something for everyone.
+For children, there is the interactive playground, and for adults, there are all kinds of food, from the typical hot dogs or popcorn to fine-dining cuisines.

 Pro Tip: Check the schedule for special events like fireworks nights and themed game days, which add an extra layer of fun to the game-day experience.